Sahilvishwa2108/Blog_Web_App/README.md

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-I would like to express my sincere gratitude to [Hitesh Choudhary](link-to-hitesh-profile) for his invaluable guidance and support throughout the development of this project.
-His expertise and teachings have played a crucial role in shaping my skills and making this project a reality.

 Special thanks to the [ChaiAurCode](link-to-codewithhitesh) community for providing an inspiring learning environment.